umr4nlp/umr-guidelines/guidelines.md

 ### Part 4-2.
 Temporal Dependency

 The temporal annotation in UMR is done at both the sentence level and the document level.
 For instance, a time expression that serves as the modifier of a predicate is annotated at the sentence level.
 In <a href="#4-2 (1)">(1)</a>, the time expression
 *April 1998* is annotated as a temporal modifier of the predicate *sign*.
-Likewise, the temporal relation between an event and its document creation time (DCT) is also annotated at the sentence level.
-In <a href="#4-2 (1)">(1)</a>, the temporal relation between *sign* and the DCT is annotated as `:temporal (b2 /before :op (n/now))`.
+Likewise, the temporal relation between an event and its document creation time (document-creation-time) is also annotated at the sentence level.
+In <a href="#4-2 (1)">(1)</a>, the temporal relation between *sign* and the document-creation-time is annotated as `:temporal (b2 /before :op (n/now))`.
 The temporal relation between an event and a time expression is annotated when a time expression is present in the sentence.
-The temporal relation between an event and the DCT is annotated when this temporal relation is defined in that context.
-For example, while the relation between *signed* and the DCT is clearly defined, the temporal relation between *fight* and the DCT is not.
+The temporal relation between an event and the document-creation-time is annotated when this temporal relation is defined in that context.
+For example, while the relation between *signed* and the document-creation-time is clearly defined, the temporal relation between *fight* and the document-creation-time is not.

 <span id="4-2 (1)" label="4-2 (1)">4-2 (1)</span>